apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/membership.md

     - IGNORE: each id is resolved to the corresponding authorizable; if it doesn't exist it will be returned as _failed_ in the return value.

+#### Invalid Membership

+##### Invalid Authorizable

+Adding a different implementation of `Authorizable` is not allowed.
+This is always verified when calling `Group.addMember(Authorizable)`.

+##### Same Group as Member

+Adding the target group as member of itself will not succeed.
+When adding members by ID (`Group.addMembers(String...)`) the violation is spotted by simple ID comparison.

+##### Everyone Group and Everyone as Member

+The group representing the `EveryonePrincipal` is specially handled.
+Due to it's dynamic nature adding members to this group is not allowed and adding it as a member to any other group would cause a cyclic membership.

+Note however, that this validation is omitted in case of `Group.addMembers(String...)` with `ImportBehavior.BESTEFFORT` (see above).

+##### Cyclic Membership

+Since Oak 1.7.0 the explicit check for cyclic group membership has been moved from the `Validator` to the `Group` implementation.
+As before cyclic membership might not be spotted and the membership resolution will log the cycle upon collection of all members/groups.

+The following scenarios may leave the cycle unnoticed upon adding members:
+- `Group.addMember(Authorizable)` when the editing `Session` cannot read all groups included in the cycle.
+- `Group.addMembers(String...)` with `ImportBehavior.BESTEFFORT` where the member ID is not resolved.

+See [OAK-3170] for additional information.

 ### Configuration

 Note that as of Oak 1.0 the implementation is responsible for defining the content structure and will expand the multi-valued `rep:members` property accordingly.
 Consequently, the following configuration option `groupMembershipSplitSize` present with Jackrabbit 2.x is not supported anymore.

 <!-- hidden references -->
 [org.apache.jackrabbit.api.security.user.Group]: http://svn.apache.org/repos/asf/jackrabbit/trunk/jackrabbit-api/src/main/java/org/apache/jackrabbit/api/security/user/Group.java